How To Become a Writing Center Consultant

 Please review the requirements below before completing an application.

 - Course & G.P.A. prerequisites.
 All applicants must have completed ENG-1400: Composition and earned at least an A- in the course.
-In addition, applicants who are English or AYALA majors and wish to tutor Literary Analysis students must have completed LIT-2090: Literary Analysis.
-Finally, all applicants must have a minimum overall GPA of 3.3 (B+) and must maintain that minimum GPA during their employment at the center.
+All applicants must also have a minimum overall GPA of 3.3 (B+) and must maintain that minimum GPA during their employment at the center.

 - Request recommendations from two CU faculty members, preferably professors who have read your writing.
 Have them send their recommendations to Prof. Blakely (via email).
 Be sure to ask those faculty members to comment on the following: how well you write, how well you work with your peers, how well you respond to assigned readings, and how dependable you are.
 All faculty recommendations are confidential.